 Wed & Thurs, November 29 & 30, 2017

 Final Online Registration Deadline: Online: November 25, 2017

 Cancellation Policy: 50% of registration fee refunded until October 31

 If you have any questions about the Soil & Nutrition Conference, please don't hesitate to contact Angela, the Conference Coordinator: firstname.lastname@example.org.

-Portions of this Conference may be recorded or photographed for future use by the Bionutrient Food Association and/or Kripalu Center for Yoga & Health, for education, web content, and marketing materials.
-By registering for the Conference, you are granting the Bionutrient Food Association and/or Kripalu Center for Yoga & Health the right to use your attendee information and these recordings and photos.
+Portions of the Soil & Nutrition Conference may be recorded or photographed for future use by the Bionutrient Food Association for education, web content, and marketing materials.
+By registering for the Conference, you are granting the Bionutrient Food Association the right to use your attendee information and these recordings and photos.